isomerpages/moe-telokuraupri/_events-and-notices/Events/P1 Orientation 2024.md

 <p>All parents/ guardians</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Parents/guardians can apply to use Edusave funds for payment of school
+<p>Parents can apply to use Edusave funds for payment of school fees and
-fees and charges via Parents Gateway (under Services tab) or the online
-<a href="https://form.gov.sg/#!/5be24a1bb3f842000fdc4e59" rel="noopener noreferrer nofollow" target="_blank">Edusave Standing Order Form</a>.</p>
+charges via Parents Gateway (under Services tab) or the online <a href="https://form.gov.sg/#!/5be24a1bb3f842000fdc4e59" rel="noopener noreferrer nofollow" target="_blank">Edusave Standing Order Form</a>.</p>
 </td>
 </tr>
 <tr>